jarodlam/cookbook/content/recipes/beef-rendang.md

 * Coriander powder
 * Coconut milk
 * Salt
+* Dessicated coconut

 ## Method
 1. Grind red onions, lemongrass, chilli, galangal, turmeric and belacan.
 2. Fry the ground mixture in lots of oil until fragrant.
 3. Add chopped onions.
-Add a bit of cumin and coriander powder, along with sliced beef.
+Add a bit of cumin, coriander powder, and dessicated coconut, along with the beef.
-4. Stir for a while.
-Add a bit of coconut milk.
-5. Cover and simmer until taste is right.
-Add salt to taste.
+4. Simmer until beef is tender.
+Add a bit of coconut milk and salt to taste.